-The reason why using Force Stop is recommended when trying to fix a misbehaving app it is 1) it kills of the current running instance of that app and 2) it means that the app will no longer be accessing any of its cache files, which leads us to step 2: Clear Cache.
+The reason why using Force Stop is recommended when trying to fix a misbehaving app is 1) it kills the currently running instance of that app and 2) it means that the app will no longer be accessing any of its cache files.

-Another example would be if the app needs to process a file, maybe perform some decoding or decryption on some data.
-Rather than performing this decoding or decryption every time the app launches, which would use a lot of CPU cycles, the app can do it once and then store the result in the cache.
+Another example would be if the app needs to process a file, like decoding or decrypting some data.
+Rather than performing this decoding or decryption every time the app launches, which would typically use a lot of CPU cycles, the app can do it once and then store the result in the cache.
 Again, the app could check the validity of the processed file and refresh the cache if needed.

 The reason these are temporary files is that the app should not rely on these files being present as Android can delete them when a device runs low on storage.
 In these cases, the app just simply downloads the data again, or processes the files again and creates new ones in its cache.

 Apps can also store files more permanently by using the app data directory.
-This is different to the cache directory and is designed for persistent files owned by the app.
-Since Android is able to delete files in the cache directory without notifying the app, it is also safe for users to delete those files via the “Clear Cache” button!
+This is different from the cache directory and is designed for persistent files owned by the app.
+Since Android can delete files in the cache directory without notifying the app, it is also safe for users to delete those files via the “Clear Cache” button.

 This can help fix misbehaving apps as it clears out the pool of temporary files and forces the app to recreate them and so gives the app a kind of fresh start.
 This can often fix the problem as the error was in the processing of a temporary or cached file.